saifhaq/alma/README.md

 if a conversion method fails, so that we can fix it.
 However, if one wants to continue benchmarking other options even if a conversion method fails, one can set `fail_fast` to False in the config dictionary.
-`alma` will then fail gracefully for that method and one can access the associated error message and full traceback from the returned object.
+`alma` will then fail gracefully for that method and one can access the associated error messages and full tracebacks for the failed methods from the returned object.

 ### Isolated environments for each conversion method via multi-processing:
-By default, `alma` will run each conversion method in a separate process, so that one can benchmark each conversion method in isolation.
-This is useful for ensuring that each conversion method is benchmarked in a fair and isolated environment.
-This is relevant because some of the methods (e.g. optimum quanto) can affect the global torch state and break other methods.
+By default, `alma` will run each conversion method in a separate process (one at a time), so that one can benchmark each conversion method in isolation.
+This ensures that each conversion method is benchmarked in a fair and isolated environment, and is relevant because some of the methods (e.g. optimum quanto) can affect the global torch state and break other methods (e.g. by overwriting tensor defaults in the C++ backend).

-A consequence of running in multiple processes is that the model, if initialized naively, will be copied to each process.
-This can be slow for large models.
-To avoid this, one can, insead of feeding in a model directly, feed in a function that returns the model.
+A consequence of running in multiple processes is that the model, if initialized naively, will be copied from the parent process to the child process.
+This doubles the required model memory, which can be a problem for large models.
+To avoid this, one can, insead of feeding in a model directly to `benchmark_model`, feed in a function that returns the model.
 This way, the model is only initialized once the child process starts for each conversion method, meaning we only have one copy of the model at a time.

 To disable multiprocessing, set `multiprocessing` to False in the config dictionary.